maybejaishkhan/devops-internship/linux/access-and-security.md

-# Linux Access and Security
+# Access and Security in Linux

 - **Users** Each user has a unique **UID** (User ID).
   - **Root** (UID 0): full system access.